-Eventually, as an act of what I call, “toddler rebellion,” brother Hafeez relapsed back to his unwanted sexual behaviours.
+Eventually, as an act of what I call, “toddler rebellion,” brother Hafeez relapsed back to his unwanted sexual behaviors.
 All the resistance from feeling those painful emotions, and pretending he was OK, finally caught up with him.
 The emotional built up didn’t find a way out except through the only way he knew how to cope, which was by sexually acting out.

 Through our coaching together, what I helped brother Hafeez uncover was that while he was doing the right things externally, his heart wasn’t in a state of total surrender before Allah SWT.
 His reliance was on his deeds to get him through his recovery, instead of relying on Allah SWT.

 And to get him to a place where his heart can become surrendered before Allah, he had to start from where he was truly at, which was acknowledging his raw and “undesirable” feelings and emotions before Allah, the frustration he had been feeling from losing his job.

 He had taken the all right steps in finding the proper vehicles, but the greater level of maturity for him was connecting to his emotions, and intimately being aware of his emotional state; to make room for the feelings of powerlessness, and to stand before Allah and say, “Allah I’m feeling all these things and I know you got a plan, and I’m coming as myself.
 La howla wa la quwatta illah billah.
 There’s no power no might except by You.”

 “While he was doing the right things externally, his heart wasn’t in a state of total surrender before Allah SWT.
 His reliance was on his deeds to get him through his recovery, instead of relying on Allah SWT.”